Diseases & Conditions

 Medical History and Physical Examination

-Before a physical examination, your doctor will talk with you about your general health and current condition — or that of your child's, if you are a parent or family member.
-He or she will want to get a good history of the lesion, particularly how long the mass has been there and whether it has changed at all.
-Your doctor will want to know what symptoms — such as pain — are associated with the lesion, and when the symptoms began.
+Before a physical examination, your doctor will talk with you about your general health and current condition—or that of your child's, if you are a parent or family member.
+He or she will want to get a good history of the lesion, particularly how long the mass has been there and whether it has changed at all over time.
+Your doctor will want to know what symptoms—such as pain—are associated with the lesion, and when the symptoms began.